venkataraman-at/hsr_multimodal_interaction_stack/docs/architecture.md

 # System Architecture

-This page describes the multimodal interaction pipeline used for the Toyota HSR platform.
+This page describes the multimodal interaction pipeline used for the Toyota Human Support Robot (HSR).
-The system integrates speech recognition, tone/emotion analysis, LLM-based dialogue reasoning, and ROS 2 behavior execution.
+The system integrates speech recognition, tone/emotion analysis, LLM-based dialogue reasoning, and ROS 2 behavior execution to create natural and adaptive human–robot interaction.

 ---

-## Architecture Diagram
+## Overview

-The architecture diagram will be added here once the image is prepared.

-For now, this page introduces the main components of the pipeline.
+The HSR interaction system processes user speech and emotional tone in parallel.
+It generates context-aware verbal responses and triggers appropriate robot behaviors such as gestures or wellness routines.

+The pipeline operates in four main stages:

 ---

-## Components

-### 1. Audio Processing
+## 1. Audio Input & Detection

-- Voice Activity Detection (VAD)
+### **Voice Activity Detection (VAD)**
+- Detects when the user begins and stops speaking
+- Prevents unnecessary processing
+- Segments audio into meaningful chunks

+---

+## 2. Speech Understanding Path

+### **Whisper ASR (Speech-to-Text)**
+- Converts user speech into text
+- Handles noise, accents, and conversational inputs

+### **Text Processing**
+- Cleans, normalizes, and formats text for the LLM

+---

+## 3. Emotion & Tone Analysis Path

+This runs **simultaneously** with ASR.

+### **Mel-Spectrogram Extraction**
+- Converts audio into spectral features suitable for emotion classification

+### **CRNN Emotion Classifier**
+Predicts the emotional tone of the user, such as:
+- neutral
+- happy
+- sad
+- stressed
+- angry

+The emotion label is sent to the dialogue manager to produce emotionally appropriate responses.

+---

+## 4. Dialogue Manager (LLM)

+A GPT-based model receives:
-- Whisper ASR for speech-to-text
+- ASR text
+- detected emotion
+- conversation context

+The LLM generates:
+- verbal responses
+- engagement prompts
-- Mel-Spectrogram extraction for tone analysis
+- wellness routines (when tone indicates stress)
+- storytelling or supportive behaviors
+- optional gesture/behavior commands

+---

+## 5. Behavior Execution (ROS 2)

+When the LLM requests physical action, the system interacts with ROS 2 nodes for:

+### **Gestures**
+- head nods
+- arm movements
+- expressive behaviors

-### 2. Tone / Emotion Analysis
+### **Wellness / Supportive Routines**
-- CRNN classifier predicts affective state
+Triggered if:
+- the user explicitly asks (“Can you help me calm down?”)
+- the emotion model detects stress or sadness

+### ROS 2 Interfaces
+- Trajectory controllers
+- Head control nodes
+- LED or expressive modules (if available)

+---

+## Summary

+The system combines:
-- Works in parallel with ASR
+- ASR for understanding words

-### 3. Dialogue Manager
-- GPT-based LLM with emotion and context inputs
+- CRNN for understanding emotion
-- Produces meaningful and supportive responses
+- LLM for reasoning and generating supportive responses

-### 4. HSR Behavior Execution
-- Gesture control (arm, head)
-- Engagement routines (breathing exercises, positivity prompts)
-- ROS 2 action clients and publishers
+- ROS 2 for executing robot behaviors

+This allows the HSR to function as a conversational and emotionally aware companion capable of both verbal and physical interaction.